sourcehut-mirrors/chawan/doc/image.md

   can try setting `display.sixel-colors = 2`, which will skip the first pass (but will also display everything in monochrome).
 * Transparency *is* supported, but looks weird because we approximate an 8-bit alpha channel with Sixel's 1-bit alpha channel.
+Also, some terminals don't emulate it correctly - when in doubt, try XTerm (which does).

 ### Kitty